CallmeAkshit/System-Design-Food-Ordering/README.md

   For every row,

-    There will be a unique Order ID (PRIMARY KEY)
+    There will be a unique Order ID (PRIMARY KEY, INDEXED)

     A mapped customer ID, to represent the owner of the order.